nassir1976/city_explorer_api/README.md

 Actual time needed to complete: 2hr

-feature three
- retrive weather DATA FROM Json file
+Number and name of feature: Weather retrive weather DATA FROM Json file
 Estimate of time needed to complete: 2HOURS_

 Start time: 3pm